 Siddhartha V. Shah, Director of Education and Civic Engagement, Curator of South Asian Art

 Siddhartha V. Shah joined PEM in 2018 after a long career as an entrepreneurial art professional with wide-ranging interests in South Asian art.
 In addition to working as an independent curator, Shah specialized in Hindu and Buddhist art of the Kathmandu Valley, visual and material culture of the British Raj, as well as modern and contemporary Indian art.
 Shah develops exhibitions that tell the stories of artists, communities and traditions of South Asia, as well as important moments in the history of the region.
-This fall, Shah curates the installation of PEM’s new South Asian Art Galleries to consider how colonial occupation shaped ideas and perceptions of India that persist even today, as well as shed new light on the museum’s renowned Chester and Davida Herwitz Collection of modern Indian Art and what it reveals about nation-building and self-discovery.
+This fall, Shah curated the installation of PEM’s new South Asian Art Galleries to consider how colonial occupation shaped ideas and perceptions of India that persist even today, as well as shed new light on the museum’s renowned Chester and Davida Herwitz Collection of modern Indian Art and what it reveals about nation-building and self-discovery.
 In his role as Director of Education and Civic Engagement, Shah creates alignment and synergy between the museum’s education and curatorial departments while focusing on community engagement and impactful programming.

 Follow @siddharthavshah on Instagram.